-Planning a bathroom will take perhaps more thought than any other room – the kitchen might be the exception but, even here, there is invariably the reassuring presence of a kitchen designer to smooth the process.
+Designing a bathroom will take perhaps more thought than any other room – the kitchen might be the exception but, even here, there is invariably the reassuring presence of a kitchen designer to smooth the process.

 With the bathroom, you will often find yourself managing the plasterer, the plumber and the flooring installer alone.
+So bathroom ideas can feel a little overwhelming.

 The typical bathroom is small, requiring clever use of space to shoehorn in all the desired features and make it good looking and comfortable at the same time.